 Extensions of cost report due dates are limited to those requested for good cause.
 Good cause refers to extreme circumstances that are beyond the control of the contracted provider and for which adequate planning and organization would not have been of any assistance.
-HHSC Rate Analysis must receive requests for extensions prior to the due date of the cost report.
-The extension request must be sent to: radcostreportverification@hhsc.state.tx.us by the provider (owner or authorized signor).
+HHSC Provider Finance must receive requests for extensions prior to the due date of the cost report.
+The extension request must be made by the provider (owner or authorized signor).
 The extension request must clearly explain the necessity for the extension and specify the extension due date being requested.
 Failure to file an acceptable cost report by the original cost report due date because of the denial of a due date extension request constitutes an administrative contract violation.
 In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.